 Claims that the ward’s 32.45% turnout, the city’s lowest, reflected the absence of many of its large student population and so made it harder for the Liberal Democrats to win, cannot be verified from the available polling data.

 Exeter Labour’s performance in the city council elections was much more mixed than its loss of a single seat implies.
-And in the county council elections it lost vote share in seven of nine divisions, each of which roughly maps onto two city council electoral wards.
+And in the county council elections it lost vote share in seven of nine divisions.

 The exceptions were in Duryard & Pennsylvania, where Labour increased its vote share by just under 1%, and in Pinhoe & Mincinglake, where the party increased its share by a little over 2%.